Field Guide 22 February 2026

 Everyone Expects You to Produce Ten Times the Work (Because of the Tools You Can't Access)

-Because you work in AI and therefore have access to tools that make everyone ten times more productive - this was announced at a conference, there were slides, someone used the phrase "productivity multiplier" without visible embarrassment - you are now expected to produce ten times the output.
-The fact that you spend approximately 40% of your professional energy keeping up with the field, another 30% attempting to access tools your institution hasn't properly licensed, and the remaining 30% actually building things does not appear in the productivity presentation.
-The maths in the productivity presentation is optimistic in the way that all maths is optimistic when it's trying to justify a purchasing decision.
+Because you work in AI and thus have access to tools that make everyone ten times more productive, you are expected now to deliver ten times as much output.
+The fact that you devote approximately 40% of your professional energy to keeping current with the field, another 30% to obtaining access to tools for which your institution has not properly licensed, and the remaining 30% to actually building things is absent from your presentation of productivity.
+The arithmetic you present is optimistic in the same way that all arithmetic is optimistic when used to justify a purchase.

 6